sophiaelizecruz/sophiaelizecruz.github.io/essays/ethics-essay.md

 consideration that tops the lists of the Association for Computing Machinery's Code of Ethics and Professional Conduct, as well as the Software Engineering Code of Ethics and Professional Practice.

-Another thing to note is how the things that we create as software engineers can also be used in a malicious manner.
-While VPNs are useful in the sense that

-In the
-case of Obnoxious, he had been able to mask his I.P. address using VPNs, making it harder for authorities to pinpoint the location of the swatter.
+Another thing to recognize is that while we may think that the applications and services that we use are well maintained, we undermind the idea that these things can be used against us.
+For example, while there are benefits to using a VPN such as a user's privacy and security, others may use it to conceal their malicious activities.
+In Obnoxious's case, he had been able to mask his I.P. address using VPNs, making it harder for authorities to pinpoint the location of the swatter.

-Software engineers must consider their stakeholders as their top priority, and in the long run
+## Looking to the Future

-Looking at incidents such as the Serial Swatter, Gamergate, as well as the other occurrences of racial, sexual, religious and many other forms of harassment that occur online, companies must consider better protocols in terms of handling these cases.
-It was agonizing to read through the events leading up to Obnoxious's arrest, especially with how Twitch had tried to hide away from the situation instead of cooperating with authorities and these victims to eradicate the problem before it spiraled out of control.
+Looking back at incidents such as the Serial Swatter, Gamergate, as well as the  racial, sexual, religious, and other forms of harassment that occur online, companies should consider better protocols in terms of handling these cases.
+It was agonizing to read through the events leading up to Obnoxious's arrest, especially with how Twitch seemed to hide away from the situation only to finally address it when they were told about the magnitude of the case.
+I feel that they should have taken immediate action, cooperating with authorities and these victims to eradicate the problem before it spiraled out of control.
+Some companies have some protocols installed for users to report harassment and other shady activities online, but the handling of these cases may have mixed results: in reaching out to a social media company regarding some threats that they had received online, the user had sent multiple emails and tickets to the company, but had not heard anything from them.

-While they may be dealing with millions upon millions of users, it is a tech company's reponsibility to understand that their users are real people, and that the problems that occur online are not only restricted to a screen.
-Online commerce has become as routine as breathing to most of us: with the technology available to us today, our lives are intertwined with these social networking sites and online services one way or another.
+While they may be dealing with millions upon millions of users, it is a tech company's responsibility to understand that their users are real people.
+The use of technology and the internet has become as routine as breathing to most of us: with the the technology available to us today, our lives are intertwined with these social networking sites and online services one way or another.
 It's only right for tech companies to enforce their rules and maintain their protocols regarding user issues and harassment to ensure the safety and well-being of their users, as well as the integrity of the company and the employees involved.

-- you can be the greatest programmer in the world, but without the right professional skills and ethics, those skills mean nothing
-- Ethics = do I do it?
-Who will it affect
-- Software engineering as a newer engineering discipline = finding its place amongst engineering ethics
-- ethics should not be deemed as a checklist, it should be treated as an internal, mental aspect
-  - need people experience, project management experience, communication, interaction, cultural exposure, etc.
-- ethical codes are only the start of it = it's how you choose to practice and how often you practice these ideas, some experiences do not follow/blur amongst these laid out codes, in which it is up to you to use your judgement to maneuver through these situations in your professional life
-- indicate the specific ethical duties that engineers of the highest professional standing expect their present and future colleagues to respect, and to fulfill
-- strong sense of individual responsibility, acute awareness of the world around them, brutal honesty, resilience under pressure, a heightened sense of fairness, attention to detail while maintaining perspective, and pragmatism in applying professional standards